SWIFTSIM/SWIFT/README-Scotch.md

 Tarballs of the **Scotch** releases are available [here](https://gitlab.inria.fr/scotch/scotch/-/releases).

-The following are instructions for installing locally on Cosma 8, please ammend as appropriate.
+Instructions for installing locally on Cosma 8, please ammend as appropriate.
 ----------------
 _Environment_
 ```